Akatsukac/Invaders2/README.txt

 Kekeke...

 For the purposes of clarifying what I wrote,
-I built upon the provided files; especially the GameObj, GameCourt, and Game files.
-I also had to look up and copy code on how to make sounds play (hoping that I will still get credit for the implementation as a cool feature, though?).
+I built upon a few provided files; in particular, the GameObj, GameCourt, and Game files.
+Note that these files were bare bones when received and I added 99% of the code and logic to make them work.
-Finally, I had to read into documentation and go to office hours (and look up a few example templates) for how to implement an opening screen with buttons and whatnot.
+Finally, I had to read into documentation and go to office hours (this was originally a final class proj) for how to implement an opening screen with buttons and whatnot.
 Regardless, all the game logic and other code should be mine.
 If there's any questions, just shoot